aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/deployment-arguments.md

 # Deployment Arguments

 When deploying your contract, you can call a `static` function that will run whenever the contract is deployed.
-Once the deloyment has finished, this function will never be ran again.
+Once the deployment has finished, this function will never run again.
 This is handy for when you need to supply arguments into your contract at the time of deployment.

 To capture deployment arguments you must create an `ABIDecoder` object that uses the `Blockchain.getData()` function: